rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231001_New York Times Podcasts.md

+---
+Date Generated: March 30, 2024
+Transcription Model: whisper medium 20231117
+Length: 2288s
+Video Keywords: []
+Video Views: 3287
+Video Rating: None
+---

-# The Sunday Read: �The Art of Telling Forbidden Stories in China�
+# The Sunday Read: ‘The Art of Telling Forbidden Stories in China’
 **New York Times Podcasts:** [October 01, 2023](https://www.youtube.com/watch?v=lO7XZ2h83CI)
 *  Hi, my name is Han Zhang, and I'm a contributor to the New York Times magazine.
 *  I write about the political and literary narratives that are shaping the Chinese world.